timescale/timescaledb/docs/getting-started/nyc-taxi/README.md

 **Manually convert to columnstore (Optional):**

-While a background process will convert your rowstore data to the columnstore in 12-24 hours, you can manually convert it immediately to get the best query performance:
+If you loaded data using standard copy a background process will convert your rowstore data to the columnstore in 12-24 hours, you can manually convert it immediately to get the best query performance:

 ```sql
 DO $$